Password management with Amazon RDS and AWS Secrets Manager - Amazon Relational Database Service

 Managing master user passwords with Secrets Manager isn't supported for the following features:

-• For all DB engines except for RDS for SQL Server, creating a read replica when the source DB or DB cluster manages credentials with Secrets Manager
+• Creating a read replica when the source DB or DB cluster manages credentials with Secrets Manager.
+This applies to all DB engines except RDS for SQL Server.

 • Amazon RDS Blue/Green Deployments